julianlk522/FITM/README.md

     -e.g., tag page for invalid link id returns 500 (should be 404) -205 for successful logins/forms that require reload -500 for server fuckups
--Other lesser refactors and removal of duplicate code
-    -Fix SQL identifiers to use "" and string literals to use '' -BuildTagPage helper to declutter GetTagPage handler
+    -make sure not just using log.Fatal where there should be status -Other lesser refactors and removal of duplicate code -Fix SQL identifiers to use "" and string literals to use '' -BuildTagPage helper to declutter GetTagPage handler